hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 synchronously, I would say we have an empirically grounded claim of cognitive incommensurability.

-#### Hive minds and qualia
+#### Hive minds, qualia and bricks

 There is no reason for this functional gestalt to be confined to individual organisms.
-There is a functional gestalt, a "how", to being part of a telepathically linked hive mind, something more amorphously collective like a slime mould, and so on.
+There is a functional gestalt, a "how", to being part of a telepathically linked hive mind, something more amorphously collective like a slime mould, a planetary consciousness, and so on.
 (We will return to this point in the sequel.)
-In fact, there is a functional gestalt associated with being a brick, but I am not advocating panpsychism, since there is no "knowing how" with a brick.
-It does not need to be a competent operator, it simply exists according to the laws of physics.
 So in general, the mysterious "interiority" Nagel talks about need not be associated with an individual, but simply *any* functional gestalt that requires executive coordination.